 The Armoury sits on the first floor of the Weltmuseum, which is actually two floors up from the entrance area and atrium.

-The Weltmuseum resides on Heldenplatz, the huge square in the city centre flanked by the president’s offices and other important buildings.
-So you’ll probably pass through it on your sightseeing travels.
-See here for travel tips for the museum.
+The Weltmuseum resides in the Neue Burg building on Heldenplatz, the huge square in the city centre flanked by the president’s offices and other important locations.
+So you’ll probably pass through it on your sightseeing walks.

 Address: Heldenplatz, 1010 Vienna | Website